 - Eat 'little and often', for example 3 small meals with snacks between meals.

 - Sit upright while you eat and for an hour after your meal.

 - Chew food well and remove any lumps or gristle.

 - If you have dentures, wear them to make chewing easier.

-- Sip nourishing fluids while eating to help food pass down through the stent.
+- Sip fluids before, during and after eating to help food pass down through the stent.

-- Avoid tough lumps of meat, white bread and stringy fruits and vegetables.
+- Avoid tough lumps of meat, wholegrain or crusty bread and stringy fruits and vegetables.

 Tell your nurse or doctor if you still have pain.